prodsters/property_web_builder/README.md

 Description
 ============
-This is a real estate web application that agents and agencies can use to list available properties.
+This is a drop-in real estate web application that agents and agencies can use to list available properties.
 This project is inspired by [etewiah's project](https://github.com/etewiah/property_web_builder) which was created with Ruby on Rails
+It has multi-tenancy built into it.
+It can easily be used to manage two different group of users with different permission level.

 How to use
 ==========